Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Data indicate COVID-19 is at least 10 times more deadly than the average annual flu outbreak.
 We know a lot about the flu, and there’s an annual flu shot as well as treatment.
 COVID-19 is new, and there is not yet a vaccine or proven treatment.
 Both are respiratory illnesses and spread in a similar way, but risk of spreading COVID-19 is higher.
 Our community is not immune to this disease.

 Students and families should continue to monitor communications from their local school districts, as well as from the Governor’s office, Washington State Department of Health, and Snohomish Health District for what the next steps are.
 Plans may need to be modified based on changes in the spread of disease in the community.

 Though school-age children are generally not considered a high-risk group for severe illness from the virus, they can spread the virus and they have contact with others in the community who are at high risk.
 There also have been rare cases of a serious complication in children and youth related to COVID-19, called multisystem inflammatory syndrome in children.

-Gatherings of more than 5 people outside of your household are not allowed in Phase 2, which Snohomish County began on June 5, 2020.
+Indoor gatherings of more than 5 people outside of your household are not allowed in Phase 2, which Snohomish County began on February 1, 2021.

-As we move through the phases of the Safe Start Reopening Plan, the specific rules around gatherings will change to allow for more people.
+As we move through the phases of the Healthy Washington-Roadmap to Recovery plan, the specific rules around gatherings will change to allow for more people.
 However, health and safety requirements must be followed.
 This includes wearing a cloth face covering, requiring frequent and easily-accessible handwashing/hand sanitizing, physical distancing of 6 feet or more between non-household members as much as possible, increased sanitizing of high-touch surfaces, and staying home if you are ill.

 In general, smaller is safer for gatherings, and outdoor is better than indoor for reducing the spread of illness.